 We don't know how Van der Weyden rose to fame.
-A commission for the ‘Golden Chamber’ of the Brussels City Hall is the first remaining publication of his new name, and by the middle of the 15th century, Van der Weyden may have been the most popular painter in the Netherlands.
-Holding the title of “painter to the town of Brussels” and court painter to the powerful Duke of Burgundy, Van der Weyden eclipsed Robert Campin, and Jan van Eyck—the first masters of Early Netherlandish painting.
-Van der Weyden became an international artist, taking commissions from the French King Philip the Good and shipping artwork to patrons in France and Spain.
+A commission for the ‘Golden Chamber’ of the Brussels City Hall is the first known publication of his new name, and by the middle of the 15th century, it seem Van der Weyden was the most popular painter in the Netherlands.
+Holding the title of “painter to the town of Brussels” and court painter to the powerful Duke of Burgundy, Van der Weyden eclipsed Robert Campin and Jan van Eyck—the first masters of Early Netherlandish painting.
+Van der Weyden even took his work international, taking commissions from the French King Philip the Good, and shipping artwork to patrons in France and Spain.

 It’s the expressions of his subjects that sets Van der Weyden’s work apart from his contemporaries.
-Though their postures are stiff, his models feel remarkably human — an eyebrow arched or the downcast gaze of a woman lost on thought.
+Though their postures are stiff, his models feel human.
+An eyebrow arched or the downcast gaze of a woman lost in thought.

 War first touched Van der Weyden’s legacy in 1695 when the French bombardment of Brussels during the Nine Years War destroyed The Justice of Trajan and Herkinbald, the four paneled work commissioned for the Golden Chamber.
 After the war, Van der Weyden’s work dropped into obscurity.
-The fires following the bombardment destroyed so much of the city’s records that no single artwork can be officially attributed to Van der Weyden.
-The works we show here are thought to be by Van der Weyden or his studio.
+The fires following the bombardment destroyed so much of the city’s records that no single artwork can be attributed to Van der Weyden with full confidence.
+The works below are those that gallerists and historians currently believe to be by Van der Weyden or his studio.

 Got questions, comments or corrections about Rogier van der Weyden?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.